pirovp/datascicapstone/docs/documentation.md

 ### Metrics
 The best model was selected as the best compromise in terms of *accuracy/perplexity*, *size* and *computational cost* both at training and prediction stages.
 The performance of the models was evaluated by computing perplexity on a spearate test set, sampled from the same dataset.
 Finally, perplexity was computed on a validation set for the chosen model.
 Perplexity was a monotone function of accuracy, so either would indicate the same better model in a comparison.
 Perplexity is displayed as it yields bigger numbers and a more clear discrimination between models.

-### Models comparison
-The interpolation model has better performance than the back-off, given the same trainin set.
-However, the computational cost grows rapidly to an unfeasible level (at least on a laptop) as the training set increases in size.
-For this reason it did not outperform back-off models.

 # Implementation
 The models are implemented as `langmodel` S4 objects, with implemented methods `predict`, `perplexity` and `tokenProbability`.
 The framework is in principle extendible to new language models.
 There are dependencies to the packages `quanteda`, `dplyr` and `purrr`.